mattchewtaylor/mattchewtaylor.github.io/_posts/2018-11-20-settlein-app.markdown

 ## <span style="color: black;">Bi-directional design</span>
 Rendering the alphabet was only half of the equation.
 To fully account for all English & Arabic speakers, we needed to create a design system that enabled both left-to-right and right-to-left reading across the app and integrated curriculum.

 We worked closely with IRC to develop a set of rules governing line-length, font size, and when to use formal vs. informal translations.
-We also integrated animated tool tips that added contextual hints as a fallback, prompting users using motion (rather than language) to access Settle In’s features.
+We also integrated animated tool tips that added contextual hints as a fallback, prompting users using motion (rather than language) to access SettleIn’s features.
 <iframe src="https://player.vimeo.com/video/274367353" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <br>